 He is no local warlord, no regional ruler.
 He is the universal King and no one is outside his dominion.
 And he is no namby pamby either.
 I love the mosaic in the apse of the Shrine of the Immaculate Conception.
 There Christ the returning King is depicted with rippling muscles that would make Arnold Schwarzenegger look like a 98lb weakling.
 Jesus meek and mild looks in this rendering like someone you definitely don’t want to mess with.
 The face of the mosaic has a curious quality–one side of his face has a stern look intended for his enemies.
 But the other side of his face, though strong, is yet tender in compassion for his friends.

-I don’t know about you, but I think I’d rather be counted among his friends.
+I think I’d rather be counted among his friends.

 This post on the second coming of Jesus Christ in glory is offered as a reflection on the feast of Christ the King, the 34th Sunday in Ordinary Time, cycle C (2 Samuel 5:1-3; Psalm 122; Col. 1:12-20; and Luke 23, 35-43).